readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 who the hiring manager is from some combination of the website, hiring posts, and LinkedIn.
 This is a great way to make a valuable connection and make sure the role is a good fit.
-Contacting the hiring manager cold requires a bit of finesse.
-Make sure to be respectful.
+Contacting the hiring manager cold requires a bit of finesse so make sure to be respectful.

 Places like the monthly HackerNews Who's Hiring thread are fantastic because they allow direct interaction with the hiring manager